Battle of Craon: Aftermath

-Jérôme d'Arradon, a French commander, who was entrusted with the command of Hennebont and Blavet by Mercœur, quickly realized that the Spaniards behaved as their conquerors and did not recognize any authority other than their King, Philip of Spain.
+Jérôme d'Arradon, a French commander, who was entrusted with the command of Hennebont and Blavet by Mercœur, quickly realized that the Spaniards behaved as their conquerors and did not recognize any authority other than their King, Philip II.
 Just a few days later, Laval fell in the hands of the Catholic League.
-On 23 May 1592 the Prince of Conti retreated into the Chateau-Gontier.
+On 23 May 1592, the Prince of Conti retreated into the Chateau-Gontier.
 The Duke Mercœur and the Marquis of Sablé entered into Laval and took the Chateau-Gontier.
 Boisdauphin took command of Laval, and Louis Champagné became Governor of Chateau-Gontier.